 Gather all the ingredients.

+Bring 4 cups (960 ml) vegetable oil to 340 ºF (170 ºC).
+We’ll start deep-frying from hard ingredients because they will take a longer time to cook.
+Make sure to dry all the ingredients with a paper towel so that moisture won’t dilute the tempura batter.
 Whisk the tempura batter vigorously every time you are ready to dredge the ingredients in the tempura batter.
 The bubbly tempura batter will help achieve crispy, light tempura shell around the vegetables/shrimps.
-Plus, rice flour will separate from water and stay at the bottom if you don’t whisk the mixture.
+Plus, rice flour will separate from the water and stay at the bottom if you don’t whisk the mixture.

-Pick up tempura crumbs in the oil between batches.
+Once they are deep fried, shake off excess oil and transfer to a wire rack (or a plate lined with a paper towel).
+Continue with the rest of sweet potatoes.
+Before moving to next ingredient, ALWAYS pick up crumbs in the oil between batches.
 The burnt crumb will attach to your tempura if you don’t clean them up, and oil will get darker once the crumbs become burnt and it leaves a bad flavor in the oil.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.